LEAN-96/RAG-Demystified/README.md

 Let's break down this formula step by step:
 ==
-This symbol represents the probability of a document z given a query x.
-In simple terms, it's the likelihood that a particular document matches a specific query.

-$$p_{\eta}(z|x)$$
-==
-This symbol tells us that the probability of a document given a query is proportional to the similarity between the document and the query.
+This symbol tells us that the probability of a document z given a query x is proportional to the similarity between the document and the query.
 In other words, the more similar they are, the higher the probability that the document is relevant to the query.

 $$p_{\eta}(z|x) \propto$$
 ==